sean-parent/sean-parent.github.io/_posts/2021-03-31-relaxing-requirements-of-moved-from-objects.md

 > `rv`'s state is unspecified <br>
   \[_Note_: `rv` must still meet the requirements of the library component that is using it.
 The operations listed in those requirements must work as specified whether `rv` has been moved from or not. &mdash; _end note_\] &mdash; Table 28, p.
 488 C++20 Standard.

-The requirement applies to both [_Cpp17MoveConstructible_](http://eel.is/c++draft/utility.arg.requirements#tab:cpp17.moveconstructible) and [_Cpp17MoveAssignable_](http://eel.is/c++draft/utility.arg.requirements#tab:cpp17.moveassignable).
+The Standard requirement applies to both [_Cpp17MoveConstructible_](http://eel.is/c++draft/utility.arg.requirements#tab:cpp17.moveconstructible) and [_Cpp17MoveAssignable_](http://eel.is/c++draft/utility.arg.requirements#tab:cpp17.moveassignable).
 The note is [not normative](https://www.iso.org/sites/directives/current/part2/index.xhtml#_idTextAnchor321) but does clarify that the requirements on a moved-from object are not relaxed.

-In general, unless move is specified to make a copy, this requirement is not achievable.
+In general, unless move is specified to make a copy, the Standard requirement is not achievable.
 For example, the [sorting algorithms require](https://eel.is/c++draft/alg.sorting.general) `comp(*i, *j)` induce a strict weak ordering.
 Therefore, a moved-from object must be ordered with respect to every other value in the sequence with an arbitrary user-supplied comparison function.
 Only a value within the initial sequence could satisfy that requirement.

-No implementation of the Standard Library will ever invoke a comparison, user-defined or otherwise, on an object that the library itself moved-from.
+No implementation of the Standard Library will ever invoke a comparison, user-defined or otherwise, on an object that a library component itself moved-from during the course of the same operation.
 Such a comparison would not have meaning.
-However, the way this requirement is frequently taught is that all operations required by the Standard Library must be _total_ when used with a moved-from object. i.e. `rv < a` must be valid and induce a strict weak ordering for _all possible values of `a`_.
+However, the way the Standard requirement is frequently taught is that all operations required by the Standard Library must be _total_ when used with a moved-from object. i.e. `rv < a` must be valid and induce a strict weak ordering for _all possible values of `a`_.
 However, even such a strong guarantee does not solve the issue for arbitrary operations passed to the Standard Library.

 Attempting to make all operations total with respect to moved-from objects imposes an unnecessary performance penalty and the implementation of such operations is error-prone.
 Examples and details are provided in an _Annoyance_ I wrote for the upcoming [_Embracing Modern C++ Safely_]({% post_url 2021-03-31-move-annoyance %}).

 ### Requirements of a Moved-From Object

-All Standard Library implementations only require the following operations on an object, `rv`, that the Library moved from within an operation:
+All known standard library implementations only require the following operations on an object, `mf`, that the library moved from within an operation:

-- `rv.~()` (The language also requires this for implicitly moved objects)
+- `mf.~()` (The language also requires this for implicitly moved objects)
-- `rv = a`
+- `mf = a`
-- `rv = move(a)`
+- `mf = move(a)`
-- `rv = move(rv)`
+- `mf = move(mf)`

-The last requirement only appears in the implementation of `std::swap()` when invoked as `swap(a, a)`.
-It imposes some additional complexity because `a = move(a)` is, in general, a contradiction and is not required.
-The required postcondition of `a = move(b)` is that `a` holds the prior value of `b` and the value of `b` is unspecified but may be guaranteed to be a specific value.
+The last implementation requirement only appears in `std::swap()` when invoked as `swap(a, a)`.
+It imposes some additional complexity because `a = move(a)` is, in general, a contradiction and is not required by the implementation of any standard component.
+The implementation required postcondition of `a = move(b)` is that `a` holds the prior value of `b` and the value of `b` is unspecified, but may be guaranteed to be a specific value.
 For example, if `a` and `b` are both of type `my_unique_ptr<T>` with the guarantee that `a` will hold the prior value of `b`, and `b` will be equal to `nullptr`.
 Then for the expression `a = move(a)`, the only way both of those guarantees could be satisfied is if `a` is already equal to `nullptr`.
-The current standard avoids this contradiction by defining the postcondition of move assignment for `std::unique_ptr<T>` as equivalent to `reset(r.release())` which provides a stronger guarantees than any standard component requires.
-There is open debate as to if `swap(a, a)` should be required to be valid if `a` satisfies the requirements for an argument of `swap()`.
-I propose two options for wording, to handle both cases.
+The current standard avoids this contradiction by defining the postcondition of move assignment for `std::unique_ptr<T>` as equivalent to `reset(r.release())` which provides a stronger guarantees than any standard component implementation requires while satisfying the Standard requirements.

 ### Non-Requirements

-There is not a requirement to provide guarantees across operations that result in moved-from objects.
+There is not a standard requirement to provide guarantees across operations that result in moved-from objects.
 For example:

 ```cpp
 T a[]{ v0, v1, v1, v2 };